meditationstuff/protocol_1/auxiliary.md

 need/bad/motivated to (not) believe:

 Ask, would it be bad to not believe this/X?
 Ask, would it be bad to believe this/X?
 Ask, do I have to believe this/X?
 Ask, do I have to not believe this?x?
 Ask, would it be good to believe this/X?
 Ask, would it be good to not believe this/X?
 Ask, would it be bad to not have to believe this/X?
-Ask…
+Ask...

-postural pull: (m*)
+postural pull: (m\*)

 Does your body want to move into a particular posture, position, leaning-ness, curled-up-ness?
 If yes, see if you can help yourself get into that posture.
 Check periodically to see if there’s a new posture to move into, next.

-gestural expansiveness: (m*)
+gestural expansiveness: (m\*)

 Explore large body movements of the extremities.